ABOUT CAPERNAUM

 What’s your favorite way to spend a free afternoon?

-I love to be on our boat with my family, exploring, and fishing.
+I love being on our boat with my family, exploring and fishing.
 I also enjoy watching my two boys do their sports and activities.

 EVA B., SLP